-In 2021, the ULEZ is extending to create a larger zone, with the North Circular Road (A406) and the South Circular Road (A205) acting as its boundaries.
+The ULEZ extended in 2021 to create a larger zone, with the North Circular Road (A406) and the South Circular Road (A205) acting as its boundaries.

-If your vehicle doesn’t meet the emissions standards, you’ll be charged a daily fee, which can be up to £100 for some larger vehicles.
+If your vehicle doesn’t meet the emissions standards, you’re charged a daily fee, which can be up to £100 for some larger vehicles.

 You can check if your vehicle meets emission standards on the Transport for London website.